quiltdata/t4/docs/Technical Reference.md

     > Note: bucket CORS does not grant permissions of any kind.
     > `AllowedMethod` actions are only available to IAM users or roles with sufficient permissions.

     Note the `AllowedOrigin` field.
 This should be parameterized with the domain you will host your catalog from.
+For example, `https://yourcompany.com`.

     If you are going to use Quilt T4 with a new bucket, create the bucket now, and set these policies as part of the flow for bucket creation.